EEB313/2023-GroupA/README.md

 # 2023-GroupA

+Abstract

+In this study, we investigated the impact of fire, precipitation, and temperature on mushroom abundance and diversity using Mushroom Observer, a participatory-science-driven database.
+We found that the occurrence of fire did not significantly affect mushroom abundance in selected California counties.
+Precipitation and temperature analysis both reveal a strong effect on mushroom abundance and diversity.
+However, the direction and magnitude of these correlations vary, likely influenced by the unique climate conditions of each area.
+Overall, the use of participatory science in ecological analysis was found to be feasible, and further exploration using public data is encouraged.

 Main goals of this project:

 - Observe, investigate, and demonstrate the effects of weather events such as fire, precipitation, and temperature on fungal diversity, richness, abundance.